-As Heritage Project Officer with Ulster Architectural Heritage Connie has been responsible for the Built Heritage at Risk project in partnership with the Historic Environment Division, Department for Communities NI.
-Connie has also been responsible for the delivery of a range of other projects for the organisation – from events, to education and heritage audits.
+As Heritage Project Officer with Ulster Architectural Heritage Connie has been responsible for the Hands-On Heritage project supported by the National Lottery Heritage Fund Northern Ireland.
+Connie has also been responsible for the delivery of a range of other projects for the organisation – from events, to education, heritage audits and Heritage at Risk NI.

 Heritage Projects Officer E: [email protected]

-Contact Connie about: Heritage Led Regeneration, Heritage at Risk, Advice & Guidance and UAH publications.
+Contact Connie about: The Hands-On Heritage Project, Heritage Led Regeneration, Advice & Guidance and UAH publications.